spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 }
 ```

 The `AdvancedEntityPipeline` in the FPS Starter Project makes use of both public methods on the `EntityTypeExpectations` class.
-This is done in order to use a specifc method for creating "Player" GameObjects, and a fallback for any other entity type:
+This is done in order to wait for specific components when creating "Player" GameObjects, and a different set of components for any other entity type:

 ```csharp
 public void PopulateEntityTypeExpectations(EntityTypeExpectations entityTypeExpectations)